I ran out of memory when using find('all') with a large amount of data in CakePHP [I tried it but...]

 This is Hase from the development team

-Recently, I tried
+The other day, I tried

-got the following error:
+got the following error.

 Allowed memory size of 134217728 bytes exhausted